 - Language classes (required for Spain and France)

 - Visa fees (vary by country and may require travel to a consulate)

-- Insurance (available through InterExchange for $9 per week)
+- Insurance (available for purchase through InterExchange)

 - Personal spending money